Amoda Tea Subscription Box Review + Coupon – August 2017

 The Cost: $20 a month + free shipping

-COUPON: Use code MYSUB40 to save 40% off your first box!
+COUPON: Use code MSA40 to 40% off your first box, plus free shipping.

 The Products: 4 different teas, and 10 loose leaf tea bags.
 There is also a Low Caff option “for light sleepers” that’s the same price.
 “Each tea pouch has enough tea for 3-5 cups of tea.”